zshi719/2025-Data-24100/lesson_plan/week_3.md

 ## Overview
 - Monday night the first part of the project is required to be turned in.
 - Thursday there will be a quiz.
-Quizzes are cumulative and while most of the material will be from Week #2 there will be questions from week #1 material on the quiz.
+Quizzes are cumulative and cover the material up-to and including the previous week (Week 2).

 ## Resources